flairNLP/fabricator/tutorials/TUTORIAL-1_OVERVIEW.md

 dataset.push_to_hub("my-dataset")
 ```

-## LLMs
+### LLMs
-We use haystack's `PromptNode` to generate the data.
+We simply use haystack's `PromptNode` as our LLM interface.
 The PromptNode is a wrapper for multiple LLMs such as the ones
 from OpenAI or all available models on the huggingface hub.
 You can set all generation-related parameters such as
-temperature, top_k, maximum generation length via the PromptNode.
+temperature, top_k, maximum generation length via the PromptNode (see also the [documentation](https://docs.haystack.deepset.ai/docs/prompt_node)).

 ```python
 import os